 • 2 cups low-sodium chicken broth

-• 1 tablespoon soy sauce
+• 1 tbsp soy sauce

-• 1 tablespoon Worcestershire Sauce
+• 1 tbsp Worcestershire Sauce

 • 2 bay leaves

-• tablespoons brown sugar divided
+• tbsp brown sugar divided

-• Use pork steaks if blade-cut pork chops aren’t available.
+• 6 bone-in blade-cut, 1-inch thick pork chops about 8-oz. each, use pork steaks if blade-cut pork chops aren’t available.

 • 3 yellow onions halved and sliced into ½-inch half-moons

-• ¼ cup water plus 2 tablespoons
+• ¼ cup water plus 2 tbsp

-• 1 teaspoon kosher salt
+• 1 tsp kosher salt

-• ½ teaspoon freshly ground black pepper
+• ½ tsp freshly ground black pepper

 • 3 cloves garlic minced

-• 2 teaspoons minced fresh thyme leaves
+• 2 tsp minced fresh thyme leaves

-• 2 tablespoons cider vinegar
+• 2 tbsp cider vinegar*

-• 1 tablespoon chopped fresh parsley leaves
+• 1 tbsp chopped fresh parsley leaves

 Instructions

-• Spray a slow-cooker with nonstick cooking spray and set temperature to LOW.
+• Spray a slow-cooker with nonstick cooking spray and set temperature to low.

 • Place bacon in a medium-size, cold skillet set over medium heat.
 Cook the bacon just until it starts to crisp.
 Transfer bacon, leaving fat in the pan, to a paper towel-lined plate; set aside.